 It’s been great for the children being back at tennis.
 And for the adults – a chance to catch up on all the news since lockdowns, and get some fresh air.
 N’s team is back playing, with 3 matches under their belts, they’re enjoying themselves and while there are covid rules, it’s really back to normal for them.

 For N, last year had meant county tennis training was first postponed, then cancelled.
-He had been put forward for the training squad, Four three hour sessions were due, but they only made one in early March before the lockdown started.
+He had been put forward for the Tennis Oxfordshire county training squad.
+Four three hour sessions were due, but they only made one in early March before the lockdown started.
 We weren’t sure what would happen this year with county training.
 Whether N would get the chance again to attend.

 Moving up a stage to under 10s/green is a move to full size courts, and moving to a faster ball is a big step.
 Last year, only managed to play in 1 matchplay tournament, and was ill for the only team match that happened.
 So he didn’t have many results for them to look at his recent form.
 But in April we got another email inviting him to attend this year’s new county training sessions.